facebook/react-native-website/docs/the-new-architecture/pure-cxx-modules.md

 1. Create a `ModuleProvider` for the Native Module
 2. Configure the `package.json` to associate the JS module name with the ModuleProvider class.

-The ModuleProvider is an Objective-C++ that glues together the Pure Cxx module with the rest of your iOS App.
+The ModuleProvider is an Objective-C++ that glues together the Pure C++ module with the rest of your iOS App.

 ##### 3.1 Create the ModuleProvider